Chapter 17

 “Lord, help us!” cried Emma, her voice drowned out, save that the one mortal soul close enough to hear took it to heart and doubled down on helping his grandmother along.

-Meanwhile at the front, the cedar grove came into view; a shadow in a whiteout, robust little trees like soldiers standing in a phalanx, holding their ground in the withering chaos of battle.
+Meanwhile at the front, the cedar grove came into view; a shadow in a whiteout, robust trees standing like soldiers in a phalanx, holding their ground in the withering chaos of battle.
 Eastern red cedars, about fifteen feet in height and semi-conical in form, their thick bushy bases began on the ground, leaving no room for the enemy to come cutting even from underneath.

-Behind the giant, Laureal and Mia struggled mightily to keep the sled true but were at least spared from the icy blankets of snow that had weighted the outer branches, as it had been knocked away by man and beast.
-Emma gave thanks, for no sooner had she and Cody pressed in then the wind dropped off dramatically.
-Jessie made sure the elder dog Chewy got in.
+Emma and Cody came next.
+“Thank you, Lord,” said the Matriarch to herself, for no more had she and Cody pressed in ten feet then the wind fell off.
+Just behind them, Jessie made sure the elder dog Chewy got in.
 She then turned for a final look back before slipping between the boughs.

-Pressing through to better fortune, the travelers discovered an opening near the heart of the grove.
+Pressing through to better fortune, the travelers found an opening near the heart of the grove.
 Roughly twenty-five feet at its widest point, the tiny clearing had been invaded when a large black spruce fell into the grove years before.
 Only the skeleton of the spruce remained, engulfed by the cedars except for that part of it that lay in the clear.

 John parallel parked Ellie along the inside wall of the opening with the twins facing inward, “You did good, girl,” brushing snow from Ellie’s face.
-“You can sleep now, sleep all you want.”
+“You can sleep now.
+Sleep all you want.”

 “Oh John,” Laureal cried, coming forward, shocked to see him caked from head to toe.

-Turning to her, he gripped her by the shoulders and, if only for a brief moment, they held one another’s gaze, hood to hood, exchanging such a look as to share their entire lives in a single glance.
+Turning to her, he gripped her by the shoulders and, if only for a moment, they held one another’s gaze, hood to hood, exchanging such a look as to share their entire lives in a single glance.

-“John,” Emma called from just five feet away.
-And getting his attention, she made a sweeping motion with her hand as she shouted, “Can you clear this area?”
 The Seeker nodded and gave a thumbs-up with his mitt.
-Then fetching ax from sled, he set to chopping dead branches from the fallen spruce, carving out an area for their tent.
+Then, fetching ax from sled, he set to chopping dead branches from the fallen spruce, carving out an area for their tent.

-Emma next turned to Cody, shouting as she must, “Clear the ground, pile the dead wood here!”
+Emma turned to Cody, shouting as she must, “Clear the ground, pile the dead wood here!”
 Then addressing Jessie, “Take Laureal and chop out a den,” pointing to cedars on the south side of the opening.

 “I could not have foreseen this,” Emma began with enthusiasm, “but here we are with the opportunity for a hot meal.”
 And continuing somewhat loudly as necessary, “Cody, bring some firewood in.
 Laureal, get a small cook fire going here,” pointing to the center of the floor.
 “Jessie and Mia, retrieve what we need from the sled to make an early supper.
 John, if you would please, cut several large pieces of wood to ring our fire and lay your grill across.
 Laureal and Mia, once the fire is going, bring the twins in.
 Okay, now let’s all join hands.
 And Jessie, if you would please?”